You are now in the main content area

 Trajectories of French students in Canada cover photo

 This study seeks to map the different trajectories of citizens of France who come to Canada as international students.
 The main aim is to understand the motivations that bring them to Canada; the temporal intention of such mobility (short or long term); and their actual trajectories (whether they stay in Canada, return to France, or move to a third country).
 We are also interested in understanding the outcomes of the period spent in Canada in terms of additional human (education/professional skills); social (networks) and material (income/resources) capital acquired.
-The study is of particular importance in assessing the brain circulation and brain-drain dynamics between France and Canada.
+This study is of particular importance as these movements may reflect dynamics related to brain drain and brain circulation.

 • What are the motivations of French citizens choosing to come to Canada to pursue their studies?